AdobeDocs/cc-everywhere/src/pages/guides/concepts/mobile-web-support--browser.md

 # Mobile Web in the Browser

-The Adobe Express Embed SDK supports mobile web served through a browser, allowing developers to implement creative workflows on mobile devices.
+The Adobe Express Embed SDK supports Mobile Web served through a Browser, allowing developers to implement creative workflows on mobile devices.

-## What is Mobile Web Support?

-The Adobe Express Embed SDK natively supports mobile web browsers, enabling developers to implement creative workflows across desktop and mobile devices.
-Mobile web support allows your applications to work seamlessly on smartphones, tablets, and other mobile devices through web browsers.

-## When to Use Mobile Web Support
+## When to Use Mobile Web in the Browser

 Mobile web support is ideal for applications that need to reach users across all devices.
 Consider implementing mobile web support when: